cakephp/docs/en/appendices/3-0-migration-guide.rst

     I18n::defaultFormatter('sprintf');

-Additionally, the ``Config.language`` value was removed and it cannot be used anymore to control the current language of the application.
+Additionally, the ``Config.language`` value was removed and it can no longer be used to control the current language of the application.
 Instead, you can use the ``I18n`` class::

     // Before